ibm-cloud-docs/watson-assistant/deploy-phone-cxone.md

 ![Image of call disconnect on failure](images/cxone-disconnect-on-failure.png)

-If the  **Hangup** action is executed and an [**Onrelease**](https://help.nice-incontact.com/content/studio/actions/onrelease/onrelease.htm) event action is present, CXone will hang up on the caller, and the script will jump to the  **OnRelease** action.
+If the  **Hangup** action is executed and an [**Onrelease**](https://help.nice-incontact.com/content/studio/actions/onrelease/onrelease.htm){: external} event action is present, CXone will hang up on the caller, and the script will jump to the  **OnRelease** action.
 Design your script so it can distinguish whether the **OnRelease** event is triggered due to a transfer or hangup.

 ## Adding transfer support to your assistant